-Part 1: Configure a dynamic-key group:
+Part 1: Configure a dynamic-key group

-- 1. In iSeries(TM) Navigator, expand your server -> Network-> IP Policies-> Virtual Private Networking-> Secure Connections. - 2.
+- 1. In iSeries Navigator, expand your server → Network → IP Policies → Virtual Private Networking → Secure Connections. - 2.
 Right-click By Group and select New Dynamic-Key Group. - 3.
 Click Help if you have questions about how complete a page or any of its fields. - 4.
 Click OK to save your changes.

-Part 2: Configure a dynamic-key connection:
+Part 2: Configure a dynamic-key connection

-- 1. In iSeries Navigator, expand your server -> Network -> IP Policies-> Virtual Private Networking-> Secure Connections-> By Group. - 2.
+- 1. In iSeries Navigator, expand your server → Network → IP Policies → Virtual Private Networking → Secure Connections → By Group. - 2.
 In the left-pane of the iSeries Navigator window, right-click the dynamic-key group you created in part one and select New Dynamic-Key Connection. - 3.
 Click Help if you have questions about how complete a page or any of its fields. - 4.
 Click OK to save your changes.

-After you complete these steps, you need to "Activate the VPN packet rules" on page 44 the packet rules that the connection requires to work properly.
+After you complete these steps, you need to activate the packet rules that the connection requires to work properly.

 Note: In most cases, allow the VPN interface to generate your VPN packet rules automatically by selecting the Generate the following policy filter for this group option on the Dynamic-Key Group - Connections page.
-However, if you select the The policy filter rule will be defined in Packet Rules option, you must then "Configure VPN packet rules" on page 41 by using the Packet Rules editor and then activate them.
+However, if you select the The policy filter rule will be defined in Packet Rules option, you must then configure VPN packet rules by using the Packet Rules editor and then activate them.